Ferns & Focus

 Light

-Place your Pussy Ears in a spot that receives bright, indirect sunlight.
-While it can tolerate some direct morning sun, harsh afternoon light can scorch the foliage and damage the delicate silver-white hairs.
+Place your Pussy Ears in bright, indirect light.
+Gentle morning sun is fine.
+Harsh afternoon sun can scorch leaves and damage the soft hairs.

 Common Issues